ridumjeetsingh/Data-Analysis-Dashboard-1/README.md

  - <a href="https://github.com/ridumjeetsingh/Data-Analysis-Dashboard-1/blob/main/SQL%20QUERY%20of%20Thomas%20bicycle%20project.sql"> SQL Query For Project </a>

 ## 📝 Key Features
  •	Hourly Revenue Analysis: Identify peak revenue-generating hours.
  •	Profit and Revenue Trends: Visualize year-over-year growth and changes.
  •	Seasonal Revenue Patterns: Understand seasonal variations in performance.
  •	Rider Demographics: Analyze user demographics for targeted strategies.

 ## 📊 Final Recommendation
     Based on the analysis:
-•	A 10% price increase raises the price from $4.99 to $5.49, while a 15% increase sets it at approximately $5.74.
+   -	A 10% price increase raises the price from $4.99 to $5.49, while a 15% increase sets it at approximately $5.74.
-•	Suggested strategies:
+   -	Suggested strategies:
-o	Conduct further market research to assess customer price sensitivity and competition. o	Implement a segmented pricing strategy for casual and registered users. o	Continuously monitor and adjust pricing based on customer feedback and sales data.
+   -	Conduct further market research to assess customer price sensitivity and competition.
+   -	Implement a segmented pricing strategy for casual and registered users.
+   -	Continuously monitor and adjust pricing based on customer feedback and sales data.

 ## 🎨 Dashboard Design
 •	Clean and intuitive interface aligned with company branding.